Willyb15/Data-Science-Python/Week1/day1-git_unix/intro_git_lec.md

 * *Forking* occurs on Github, and is specific to Github (i.e. you can't *Fork* on your local machine - it's not an option).
-* *Forking* does not set up the repository that you fork as a remote.
-It creates you're own personalized copy of the repository on your Github account.
-It's as if you cloned the repository, but now any changes that you make will not be pushed to where you forked it from, but rather to your personal copy on Github.
+* *Forking* creates you're own personalized copy of the repository on your Github account.
+It's as if you cloned the repository, but you cloned it to your Github account (not to your local).
+Now, if you would like to make changes, you would clone your forked repository.
+Then any changes that you make will not be pushed to where you forked it from, but rather to your personal copy on Github.